schorschii/Jabber4Linux/README.md

 It is annoying that companies always forget to implement their software for the most important operating system.
 Cisco even offers a native Linux AnyConnect client - but no Cisco Jabber Linux client.
 Unfortunately, the Windows binary doesn't perform well via Wine and I couldn't get any other Linux-native 3rd party softphone working with our Cisco telephone system, that's why we need another solution.

 Jabber4Linux is an unoffical Linux port of the [Cisco Jabber](https://www.cisco.com/c/en/us/products/unified-communications/jabber/index.html) application for macOS and Windows, written in pure Python.
 Warning: extremely experimental.
-Please note that the scope of this project is to emulate the softphone functionality.
+Please note that the scope of this project is to emulate the softphone functionality compatible with Cisco CUCM.
 For chat/XMPP you can use other clients like Pidgin.

 What it can:
 - server auto discovery via DNS SRV record `_cisco-uds._tcp`